jandrana/42-Cursus/README.md

    make

 Please note that these are general guidelines, and each project may have its own specific setup and testing requirements.
 Check on the project's individual README for detailed instructions on how to test the project.

 ## ✨ Feedback

 I warmly welcome feedback and contributions to this repository.
 If you find any issues, have suggestions for improvements, or would like to collaborate, please don't hesitate to reach out.

 - You can [open an issue](https://github.com/jandrana/42-Cursus/issues) to report problems or propose enhancements.
-- Additionally, feel free to [contact me](#contact-me) directly if you have any questions or ideas to share.
+- Additionally, feel free to [contact me](#-contact-me) directly if you have any questions or ideas to share.

-## 👋 Contact me
+## 📬 Contact me

 - Github: [@jandrana](https://github.com/jandrana)
 - 42 login: [ana-cast](https://profile.intra.42.fr/users/ana-cast)
 - Mail: yo@anaalejandra.com

 Feel free to contact me!

 ## 💌 Acknowledgments

 I would like thank all the following individuals and resources who have contributed to the development of the projects in this repository: